 Poverty is a global affliction affecting numerous countries in the developing world.
 Pakistan, a country in South Asia, is home to millions of people who live in extreme poverty.
 Poverty in Pakistan is on track to decrease, but there is still work to be done.

-The Multidimensional Poverty Index (MPI) report by the Pakistan Ministry of Planning, Development and Reform in June 2016 shows that 39 percent of Pakistanis live in multidimensional poverty.
+The Multidimensional Poverty Index (MPI) report by the Pakistan Ministry of Planning, Development and Reform in June 2016 shows that 39% of Pakistanis live in multidimensional poverty.
 The MPI methodology, developed by UNDP and the Oxford Poverty and Human Development Initiative in 2010, uses a broader concept of poverty by reflecting people’s deprivations related to health, education and standard of living in addition to income and wealth.

 1. Regional and Provincial Disparities in Poverty in Pakistan

 The report states that national poverty rates in Pakistan fell from 55% to 39% from 2004 to 2015.
 This is a strong decline; however, development across different regions of the country is uneven.
 Poverty in urban areas is at 9.3% as compared to 54.6% in rural areas.
 Similarly, great disparities exist across provinces, with the highest rates of poverty in the Federally Administered Tribal Areas (FATA) and Balochistan.
 The MPI report states that “over two-thirds of people in FATA (73%) and Balochistan (71%) live in multidimensional poverty.
 Poverty in Khyber Pakhtunkhwa stands at 49%, Gilgit-Baltistan and Sindh at 43%, Punjab at 31% and Azad Jammu and Kashmir at 25%.”